 Savings rate: 60%.

-Purchased two properties.
+Officially joined our finances and purchased an investment property together.
 Pay-rises and tax savings with no increase in spending.
 Savings rate: 70%.

+Purchased one more property.
 Started learning about and investing in shares, focusing on dividends.
 Also realised we didn’t need as much as we thought to retire.

 More investing in shares.
 Realised we could actually retire soon if our savings were in shares instead of property!
 Sold our first property to start this process.